 Use of ORF Funds

 To date, the OOCC has supported two grant programs using funds received from the settlement with McKinsey & Company.
 These grant programs will utilize settlement funds in fiscal years 2023 and 2024.
-These funding decisions were made prior to the establishment of the ORF Advisory Council and before receiving funds from the Jensen settlement.
+These funding decisions were made prior to the establishment of the ORF Advisory Council and before receiving funds from the Janssen settlement.

 - On July 1, 2022, the OOCC announced $7.7 million in grant awards through our new Examination and Treatment Act Grant Program (ETAGP).
 This program is designed to support local jurisdictions in implementing the requirements of the Opioid Use Disorder Examination and Treatment Act of 2019, which requires all local detention centers to implement programs to screen incarcerated individuals for opioid use disorder, offer peer recovery specialist services, counseling services to develop re-entry plans for individuals upon release, and offer all three FDA-approved formulations of medications for opioid use disorder in their facilities.
 The grant program will run through fiscal year 2024, and the awards will support projects in 17 local detention facilities.